 Here’s a picture of the beginning of Elbow Falls

-This is a short little loop trail near Elbow River with a waterfall.
+This is a short little loop trail near Elbow River where you get to see a…..wait for it….WATERFALL.
+It’s just a little one but this area with the river flowing and the mountains surrounding you is absolutely bliss.
 The loop trail gives you different views and angles of the falls and showcases the beauty of Alberta’s nature.

 But don’t make the same mistake as us and park on the highway.
 Instead of parking on the highway with all the other cars you can just drive into the parking lot and there should be some free spots.

 The parking lot is basically the starting of Elbow Falls.
 It’s a very short loop trail that gives you different views and angles of the falls.
-You’ll get up close and above the falls to get some cool photos.
-We spent some time adjusting our camera and trying to get some cool shots of the water flowing down.
-There’s something fascinating about waterfalls and it’s actually the first time in Alberta that we’ve been on a trail with a waterfall!
+You’ll get up close and above the falls where you can get some awesome pictures.

 #2 Forgetmenot Trail guide